SKIP TO MAIN CONTENT

 Bio

-James lives in Rockwall, TX and has been married for 26 years.
-He and his wife Kristen have two children: Anna-Kate (age 21) who attends the University of Oklahoma and Griff (age 14) who attends Cain Middle School.
+James lives in Rockwall, TX and has been happily married to his wife, Kristen, for 29 years.
+They have two children: Anna-Kate (age 24) who is a recent graduate of The University of Oklahoma and Griff (age 17) who is a Junior at Rockwall-Heath High School.